cwksc-organization/docusaurus_for_baby/README.md

 };
 ```

-Change `items` to what you want, it is just similar link on top navigation bar
+Change `items` to what you want, it is just simple link on top navigation bar

 ### Code blocks highlighting